“Athirst is my soul for the Living God.”

 The Psalmist today sums up what is going on in the entire Liturgy of the Word.
 In the book of Acts, we see that even the Gentiles seek salvation in Christ, and Peter learns that those God has called to holiness cannot be treated as unclean.
 In the Gospel, we have the image of the Good Shepherd – a bit of a re-run from yesterday – whose voice the faithful hear in the depths of their hearts.

-At the core of our creation, all of us – and not just the “us” who are here in this church, but all people – all of us yearn for the Living God.
+At the core of our creation, all of us – and not just the “us” who are here in this church or tuning in online, but all people – all of us yearn for the Living God.
 This is not surprising, because God made us – all of us – for himself, in his own image.
 This is an important point for us Christians to get: God made all of us, created us good, created us for himself.
 And so, deep down inside, every person yearns for the Living God.

 And it’s this realization that makes our lack of unity so very troublesome; it’s this realization that puts the work of evangelization on the front burner.
 God created only one People and Christ established only one Church.
 God made us to be one, and one with him, and it is sin that has driven us apart and kept us apart for so very, very long.